sait-wbdv/fall-2021/src/assignments/cpnt260/assignment-1.md

 ## Marking Rubric
 Each of the following will be marked out of 4 points (for a total of 20 points), based on the requirements below:

 ### 1. Page Header and Footer
 * Copyright information in footer
-* Header used to indicate which page this is
+* Header used to indicate the page that the user is on

 ### 2. Basic Navigation
 * uses nav tag
 * links set to href="#" (except about page)